- Assembly Bill 1468 Report

 OFFICIAL STATE ESTIMATES

-California’s population grew less than one percent between July 1, 2011 and July 1, 2012 to total more than 37.8 million persons.
-This represents 256,000 more residents during the fiscal year.
-The current growth rate of 0.7 percent is about the same as last year’s population growth and continues the pattern of modest growth rates over the past few years.
+California’s population grew just under one percent between July 1, 2014 and July 1, 2015 to total 39.1 million persons.
+This represents an increase of 346,000 residents during the last fiscal year.
+The current percentage increase of 0.9 continues the moderate growth that California has experienced for the past several years.

-As in the last decade, natural increase (births minus deaths) remains the primary source of the state’s growth.
-The natural increase of 269,000 in the past year is composed of approximately 503,000 births minus 234,000 deaths.
-Births continued to decline statewide while deaths increased over the fiscal year.
-Net migration reduced the population by fewer than 14,000 residents.
-Net migration includes all legal and unauthorized foreign immigrants, residents who left the state to live abroad, and the balance of hundreds of thousands of people moving within the United States both to and from California.
-During the fiscal year, the state gained about 96,000 net foreign immigrants.
+Natural increase (births minus deaths) remains the primary source of the state’s growth.
+The natural increase of 262,000 is comprised of approximately 507,000 births minus 245,000 deaths.
+Births and deaths increased from the previous fiscal year.
+Net migration added 84,000 residents.
+Net migration includes all legal and unauthorized foreign immigrants, residents who left the state to live abroad, and the balance of hundreds of thousands of people moving to and from California from within the United States.
+The state gained about 145,000 net foreign immigrants last year.

 State Estimate.
 The state population is estimated using the Driver License Address Change (DLAC) Method.
 This composite method separately estimates the population under age 18, 18 through 64, and 65 years and older.
 Administrative records such as births, deaths, driver license address changes, tax return data, Medicare and Medi-Cal enrollment, immigration reports, elementary school enrollments, and group quarters population are among the data used in this method.
 All data used to develop these estimates are in summary tables and do not reveal the identity of any individual.